 After law school, Tracy moved to Dallas and joined a firm focusing on real estate and consumer litigation.
 She litigated a lot in Federal and State District Court.
 In 2013, Tracy joined John Brusniak and his firm focusing solely on property tax litigation.
 Since then, Tracy has represented numerous Fortune 500 companies, real estate investment firms, non-profits, oil and gas companies, churches, and all different types of commercial property owners – big and small.

 Tracy is also a member of the 2016-2017 State Bar of Texas Leadership Academy and sits on the board of the National Association of Property Tax Attorneys.
 Tracy is the co-author of the Texas chapter of the American Bar Association Desk Book and on the planning committee of the Texas Ad Valorem Legal Seminar.
-Tracy has also spoken at the State Bar's Property Tax Conference and Ad Valorem Legal Seminar.
+Tracy is currently the Vice Chair of the State Bar of Texas, Property Tax Section and Vice Chair of the Solo and Small Firm Section of the Dallas Bar Association.
+Tracy has also spoken at the State Bar's Property Tax Conference, Ad Valorem Legal Seminar and Institute for Professionals in Taxation.
+Tracy was selected as a Rising Star for 2021, which means that she is a top-rated attorney as recognized by peers.

 In her free time, Tracy enjoys spending time with her husband and twin girls.
 They love to travel and look forward to their yearly trips to the beach and the mountains.